|

 tragic

-theory, was
+theory,

-that, the
+that,

-many deaths
+deaths

-leading from
+leading

 European